MilesCranmer/PySR/README.md

 - [x] Use @fastmath
 - [x] Try @spawn over each sub-population.
 Do random sort, compute mutation for each, then replace 10% oldest.
 - [x] Control max depth, rather than max number of nodes?
+- [x] Allow user to pass names for variables - use these when printing
 - [ ] Sort these todo lists by priority

 ## Feature ideas

 - [ ] Sympy printing
-- [ ] Allow user to pass names for variables - use these when printing
 - [ ] Hierarchical model, so can re-use functional forms.
 Output of one equation goes into second equation?
-- [ ] Call function to read from csv after running
+- [ ] Call function to read from csv after running, so dont need to run again
 - [ ] Add function to plot equations
 - [ ] Refresh screen rather than dumping to stdout?
 - [ ] Add ability to save state from python